-(5) If the individual has no social security card, SSA 5028 "Receipt of Application of a Social Security Number" (rev. 04/2000), SSA 5029 "Receipt of Application of a Social Security Number" (rev. 11/2000) which is for a SSN that can not be used for work purposes, or any "official document" containing the SSN or if the SSN appears questionable.
+(5) When the individual has no social security card, either the SSA 5028 "Receipt of Application of a Social Security Number" (rev. 04/2000), or the SSA 5029 "Receipt of Application of a Social Security Number" (rev. 11/2000), that is for a SSN that cannot be used for work purposes, or any "official document" containing the SSN can be used .
 An "official document" is defined as a W-2 form, a railroad retirement, retirement survivors disability insurance (RSDI) or supplemental security income (SSI) award letter, or another document containing the SSN that by law or regulation is required to be verified by the SSA.
-The county agency shall verify the number either by matching it with information received from SSA or completing a JFS 07355.
+When the SSN appears questionable, the county agency shall verify the number either by matching it with information received from SSA or completing a JFS 07355.

 (F) What documentation should be included in the case record to verify the SSN?

-The original JFS 07355, or a scan or photocopy of the social security card, SSA 5028, or SSA 5029 must be retained in the case record.
-If photocopies cannot be made, the county agency shall record full details regarding documents seen and in whose possession they remain.
+The original JFS 07355, or a scan or photocopy of the social security card, SSA 5028, or SSA 5029 shall be retained in the case record.
+When photocopies cannot be made, the county agency shall record full details regarding documents seen and in whose possession they remain.

 (G) What can the SSNs of applicants and recipients be used for?

-County agencies are authorized to use SSNs in the administration of the food assistance program to the extent determined necessary by the secretary of agriculture and the secretary of health and human services.
+County agencies are authorized to use SSNs in the administration of SNAP to the extent determined necessary by the secretary of agriculture and the secretary of health and human services.

-(1) States will have access to information regarding individual food assistance applicants and participants who receive social security and SSI benefits to determine such an assistance group's eligibility to receive assistance and the amount of assistance, or to verify information related to the benefits of these assistance groups.
+(1) States will have access to information regarding individual SNAP applicants and participants who receive social security and SSI benefits to determine such an assistance group's eligibility to receive assistance and the amount of assistance, or to verify information related to the benefits of these assistance groups.